TymoTymo1/Fake-Royale/README.md

 # Casino-Game
-2d/3d Casino-Game made in Unity with C# for Software Engineering Project
+3D Clash-Royale like Game made with C# and Unity for software engineering group project.
+Key features: Pathfinding, Custom made UI and models.